appium/appium/docs/en/advanced-concepts/parallel-tests.md

 ### Parallel iOS Tests

-With Xcode9 Appium supports parallel RealDevice and Simulator testing.
+From Xcode9, Appium supports parallel RealDevice and Simulator testing.
 Start your Appium Server on any available port.

 The important capabilities: